Skip to main content

 info

-For backwards compatibility reasons, /dot/transactions/1 is also a valid substream for those messages.
+For backward compatibility reasons, /dot/sync/warp is also a valid substream for those messages.

 The messages are specified in Section 4.8.6..